ApolloTang/study--node-js-module/common-js/exports-vs-module.exports/note.md

 {}
 ```

+In the above you see that it is the initial object being exported, not the string `"default from CommonJS"` we had reassigned to the variable `exports`.

 You may ask what is the purpose of `exports` if it is the object `module` finally being exported instead of `exports`?
 This is being asked and explained in the comment of this https://stackoverflow.com/a/26451885/3136861:

 >
 > So then, what's the point of using `exports`?
 Why not just always use `module.exports` if it's just a variable reassignment?
 Seems confusing to me.